St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 Whether you want to become a lawyer, a political correspondent, educator or civic leader, there’s no limit to what you can do with a Bachelor of Arts degree in Government and Politics from St. John’s University.

 Earning your Bachelor of Arts Degree in Government and Politics at St. John’s will prepare you for these opportunities.
-Offered by St. John’s College of Liberal Arts and Sciences, the 126-credit program provides students with the analytical skills necessary to evaluate political issues and function effectively in political environments.
+Offered by St. John’s College of Liberal Arts and Sciences, the 120-credit program provides students with the analytical skills necessary to evaluate political issues and function effectively in political environments.
 Students also gain the writing and communications skills needed for success in any field.

 Students majoring in government and politics are adept at navigating the political landscape and posses extensive knowledge in the various areas of government, through courses in:

-St. John hall, Room 234C
+St. John Hall, Room 234C

 For more information about admission to this and other undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
-Or contact us directly at the campus of your choice:

 According to the Bureau of Labor Statistics, opportunities for graduates with backgrounds in government and politics are expected to grow at a rapid rate, with an overall 21 percent increase in job opportunities by the year 2018.